-Also, the reimbursements will cease, even if a balance remains, if there is no one to submit the claim and no remaining, eligible dependents: If you and your eligible dependents die (or, in the case of a child, cease to satisfy the Dependent Child definition, usually by becoming too old), the remaining Account balances are forfeited to the Plan.
+Also, the reimbursements will cease, even if a balance remains, if there is no one to submit the claim and no remaining, eligible dependents.
+If you and your eligible dependents die, or if a child ceases to satisfy the Dependent Child definition, (-usually by becoming too old), the remaining Account balances are forfeited to the Plan.

-What happens if I die?
+What Happens if I Die?

-If any balance remains in your Accounts when you die, your surviving Spouse, Dependent Children (until they cease to be Dependent Children), and Dependent Relatives may use the balance remaining in your Employee After-Tax Contribution Account for the reimbursement of Qualified Medical Expenses they incur and the payment of premiums for any Emeriti Health Insurance Plan Option under which they may covered, subject to their eligibility for the health insurance.
+If any balance remains in your Accounts when you die, your surviving Spouse, Dependent Children (until they cease to be Dependent Children), and Dependent Relatives may use the balance remaining in your Employee After-Tax Contribution Account for the reimbursement of Qualified Medical Expenses they incur and the payment of premiums for any Emeriti Health Insurance Plan Option under which they may be covered, subject to their eligibility for the health insurance.